Four Types of People Who Come to God.

 Those who are simply frustrated with their exploration in different areas, sometimes come to associate with the pure devotees.
 They become eager to know more about spirituality and God.

 3. Those who are in need of money:

 Those interested in economic development in their pursuit of different avenues are drawn to spirituality and God.
 They start following religious principles for material gain.
 Over a period of time they develop faith in God.

 4. Those who are sometimes searching after knowledge of the Absolute Truth:

 Similarly, when the dry philosophers are frustrated in different fields of knowledge, they sometimes want to learn of God.
-They come to the Supreme Lord to render devotional service and thus transcend knowledge of the impersonal Brahman and the localized Paramatma and come to the personal conception of God by the grace of the Supreme Lord or His pure devotee.
+They come to the Supreme Lord to render devotional service and thus transcend knowledge of the impersonal Brahman and Paramatma and come to the personal conception of God by the grace of the Supreme Lord or His pure devotee.